Wecasa Terms and Conditions

 • "Account": means a User's personalised and dedicated digital space on the Platform.

-• "Application": means the mobile application operated by Wecasa for Customers only, and which is available on iOS and Android.
+• "Application" means the mobile application operated by Wecasa for customers only and is available on iOS and Android.

-• "At-home Service": means the provision of services at home by a Partner to a Customer in the area of beauty, hair, massages, and any other provision of services at home offered on the Platform.
+• "At-home Service": means the provision of services at home by a Partner to a Customer in the areas of cleaning, beauty, hairdressing, massage, and any other provision of services at home offered on the Platform.

-• "Booking": means a booking of an At-home Service made by a Customer.
+• "Booking" means booking an at-home service made by a customer.

 • "Content": means all comments, messages, information and data uploaded to the Platform.

-• "Customer": means a consumer using the Platform with the aim of being put in contact with a Partner in order to receive an At-home Service.
+• "Customer": means a consumer using the Platform with the aim of being put in contact with a Partner to receive an At-home Service.

 • "Partner": means a service provider operating as a company or as self-employed, duly registered on the Platform, and possessing the necessary skills to provide At-home Services.

-• "Platform": means the contact platform operated by Wecasa accessible via the Website, the Application and the Wecasa Pro Application, enabling the provision of Wecasa Services.
+• "Platform": means the contact platform operated by Wecasa accessible via the Website, the Application, and the Wecasa Pro Application, enabling the provision of Wecasa Services.

 • "T&Cs": means these terms and conditions.